France with baby

 Where to Stay with a Baby in France

-I will say that there’s Paris and then there’s the rest of France because in Paris rooms are small and unless you stay in a more luxurious hotel there’s no way they offer a baby crib because there’s simply no space for it anywhere (even if you bring your own).
+I will say that there’s Paris and then there’s the rest of France, because in Paris rooms are small and unless you stay in a more luxurious hotel there’s no way they offer a baby crib because there’s simply no space for it anywhere (even if you bring your own).
 Keep the room size in mind if you’re booking a room in Paris!

-Outside of Paris many hotels will provide you with a crib or at least a space of your own.
+Outside of Paris, many hotels will provide you with a crib or at least a space of your own.
 I tend to book places that offer it because it’s less luggage to carry for me.
-You might have to reach your room by stairs but most hotels offer to keep your stroller at the reception.
+You might also have to reach your room by stairs but most hotels offer to keep your stroller at the reception.

 We even stayed at a French chateau with a baby in Provence and it was awesome!